Comes a time in everyone’s life to move on. Whether it’s a relationship, job or life itself.

-I started a new company called Kayser Media’s “Creative Strokes,” which will have a business model similar to the Navy’s Seal Team Six combat model.
-The best, most highly trained and experienced people will be assembled into a team to work with businesses for specific high-impact business development projects, whether it be with marketing, PR, social media, content creation, TV, or radio.
+I just started a company called Kayser Media’s “Creative Strokes,” which will have a business model similar to the Navy’s Seal Team Six combat model.
+The best, most highly-trained and experienced people will be assembled into a team to work with small-to-medium businesses for specific high-impact business development projects, whether it be with marketing, PR, SEO, social media, content creation, publishing, TV, or radio – or the complete menu or services.
+Or even running a complete PR or Marketing Department on an interim basis until the company fills critical leadership vacancies or decides what business model (in-house vs. external) it wants to use.

 But this post isn’t about Creative Strokes.